augustine0890/data-intensive-distributed/Introduction-Data-Engineering/notes.md

 **Databases**
 - An organized collection of information and easily accessed.
 - Most contain multiple tables, which may each include several different fields.

+**Hadoop**
+- Storing data and process large datasets (gigabytes to petabytes)
+- __HDFS__ (Hadoop Distributed File System): highly fault-tolerant, deployed on low-cost hardware.
+- __MapReduce__: process vast amounts of data in-parallel on large clusters
+    - MapReduce job usually splits the input dat-set into independent chunks which are processed by the map tasks in a completely parallel manner
+- Hive (Dat Warehouse): providing data query and analysis (SQL-like interface)